tabpanelwidget/tabpanelwidget/README.md

 ## TODO

 - [ ] use storybook instead of index.html (and vite)...? (would make playing with components better)
+- [ ] for "old school" aka tabpanelwidget.min.js -- we should set window.tpw

 ## Different ways to use Tabpanelwidget